hyunjiLeeTech/URL-FI/README.md

 ## Output Format - Color
 ![output-colour](https://lh3.googleusercontent.com/9svcCU3m5SHv3VB5Io9bz5auzoNu3c1JFKZSGaKX-po6Kt0zZbkSedyK2QWDaiLVpTxvgzQk5hyHe030pMBN7tD5c2x8QPnyz9_ibixc8Pl8V4ckeSn4t4w8CKS-zNFg1JDunUQFrw)
-This tool checks whether the link is broken or not.
+<br/>This tool checks whether the link is broken or not.
 There are four status code it checks
 - 200: If the status code is 200, it means the link is good.
 It prints out the result with green color
 - 400 or 404: If the status code is 400 or 404, it means the link is brokn.
 If prints out the result with red color
 - Else: If the status code is not among those numbers, it means it has an unknown issue with status code.
 It prints out the result with grey color